+[Section 28 amended by No. 30 of 2008 s.
+24.]

 29. Dutiable value of certain dutiable transactions relating to corporation or unit trust scheme property on winding up

 (1) A reference in this section to a transfer of corporation or unit trust scheme property is to a transfer, or agreement for the transfer, of property (some or all of which is dutiable property) by —